Awwesome24/aligned_project/README.md

 # aligned_project
-project for cssi-x where we make astrology dating app and stuff
+project for cssi-x where we make astrology dating app